 While the description makes the promise of “fiendish neon mazes”, fortunately, the game does ease you into it all, one step at a time, and then… throws you into the deep end.
 But let’s take it from the top: your goal in each level is to thread the needle, navigating treacherous terrain, in order to reach the exit.
 Simple enough, except, colliding with anything sends you back to either the beginning of the level or the last checkpoint you’ve placed.

 That’s right, you’re in control of checkpoint placement here, although to avoid exploitation, you’re only given a finite amount in each level.
-Suffice to say, this adds a layer of strategy, as you’ll have to carefully choose whether to use one or risk it – who knows what lies ahead, after all?
+This adds a layer of strategy, as you’ll have to carefully choose whether to use one or risk it – who knows what lies ahead, after all?
 That said, none of the levels I played were overly lengthy, carrying a par time of around 2 minutes each.
-You’ll likely be spending at least twice that time in some of them though, retrying sections over and over, until you finally make it.
+You’ll likely be spending at least twice that time in some of them though, retrying sections over and over until you finally make it.

 — FarSpace Studios (@FarspaceStudios) July 10, 2014

 In spite of the game kicking my ass at every opportunity, I’d actually still recommend it, as I’m sure that with enough practice and patience, it’s perfectly doable.
 Brutally difficult for sure, but doable nonetheless.
 Besides, can you really say no to such a groovy blend of neon-y visuals, funky music, and unique ‘puzzle racing’?
 Exactly.

 Hyphen is available for Windows from Green Man Gaming, Itch.io, Desura, Get Games and Humble, priced at $6.75/€5.99/£3.99, with no DRM.
 Steam?
 Not until it’s been pushed through Greenlight.
 Remember, your vote matters!